How does a Workers’ Comp claim work?

 Injuries that occur while the employee is under the influence of drugs or alcohol

-You can keep your workmen’s comp premium down by minimizing the number and cost of your workmen’s comp claims.
+You can keep your workers' comp premium down by minimizing the number and cost of your workers' comp claims.
 And to do that, you’ve got to be proactive.

 Business owners in general, and our customers in particular, find that there are multiple programs they can implement to help reduce the number of workplace injuries and also empower injured employees to get back to work quickly.